mayn/packerlicious/README.rst

 packerlicious -

-Project is unstable until we reach v1.0.0.
-Please bear with us as we port code
+Project is currently unstable and functionality may change rapidly.
+Please bear with us as we port functionality.